 '''

-open Microsoft.FSharp.Quotations
+open FSharp.Quotations

 let f1 (v:Expr<int>) = <@ %v + 1 @>

 let expr = f1 <@ 3 @>

 '''

-the identifier expr evaluates to the same expression tree as $\langle 0 \rangle$ + 1 $\langle 0 \rangle$ .
-The expression tree for $\langle 0 \rangle$ a $\langle 0 \rangle$ replaces the splice in the corresponding expression tree node.
+the identifier expr evaluates to the same expression tree as < @ 3 + 1 @>.
+The expression tree for < @ 3 @> replaces the splice in the corresponding expression tree node.

 A strongly typed expression splice may appear only in a quotation.
-Assuming that the splice expression %expr is checked with initial type ty, the expression expr is checked with initial type
+Assuming that the splice expression expr is checked with initial type ty, the expression expr is checked with initial type FSharp.Quotations.Expr<ty>.

-Microsoft.FSharp.Quotations.Expr<ty>.

-''' Note: The rules in this section apply to any use of the prefix operator to an argument and may only appear in quoted expressions. '''
+Note: The rules in this section apply to any use of the prefix operator FSharp.Core.ExtraTopLevelOperators.(~%).
+Uses of this operator must be applied to an argument and may only appear in quoted expressions.